 - Sam’s Club – You can get flowers for less than a dollar per stem at Sam’s Club.
 Wholesale flower prices are often discussed in terms of price per stem.
 Sam’s Club has great deals on roses and baby’s breath and you can order online.

-Exactly What Flowers I Bought and How Many
+Exactly What Flowers I Bought from Fifty Flowers and How Many

 We went with the Burgundy Blush DIY Wedding Flower Pack from FiftyFlowers in Medium.

-I also bought a small greenery pack in addition.
+I also bought a Eucalyptus Greenery Pack from FiftyFlowers in Small.